Primary hypoadrenalism; adrenal failure; addison disease; addison syndrome; adrenal insufficiency; hypoadrenalism

 There may be some clues from simple blood tests, such as a low sodium level or a high potassium level in the blood.
 Diagnosis depends on showing that the secretion of cortisol is low and that the adrenal glands themselves are damaged.
 The most commonly used test is called the short synacthen test, where a hormone similar to pituitary adrenocorticotropic hormone is injected into the bloodstream to stimulate the adrenal glands.
 The cortisol level in the blood is measured immediately before the injection is given and again after 30–60 minutes.
 For more information on diagnosis, see our information leaflet on adrenal insufficiency in the topical issues section of this website.

-If the adrenal glands are healthy, cortisol production in the second sample will exceed a certain level, commonly 500–550 nmol/l.
+If the adrenal glands are healthy, cortisol production in the second sample will exceed a certain level, commonly 500–550 nmol/l (although the exact numbers may vary according to different laboratory methods).
 By contrast, failing adrenal glands will not be able to produce this amount of cortisol.
 It is important that this test is carried out under the supervision of an endocrinologist.

-Drawing only baseline blood samples for cortisol without injecting adrenocorticotropic hormone to stimulate cortisol production, is only of very limited value in the diagnosis of Addison’s disease as this does not reflect the ability of the adrenal glands to respond to stress with increased production of cortisol.
-Stress such as surgery or injury modifies cortisol production.
-This means that a certain cortisol concentration may be appropriate in a relaxed patient, but much too low for a severely distressed patient.
-Only a dynamic function test, commonly the short synacthen test described above, can give a conclusive answer, supported by the clinical judgement of an experienced endocrinologist.
+Drawing only baseline blood samples for cortisol without injecting adrenocorticotropic hormone to stimulate cortisol production, is only of very limited value in the diagnosis of Addison’s disease as this does not reflect the ability of the adrenal glands to respond to illness with increased production of cortisol.

 Treatment of Addison’s disease is usually managed as an outpatient.
 It consists of cortisol replacement using hydrocortisone tablets (usually taken two to three times a day) and aldosterone replacement using fludrocortisone tablets (usually taken once a day).
 The exact medication regime will vary depending on the individual and should be reviewed at regular intervals.

 Adrenal sex hormone replacement can sometimes be offered to women because there is some evidence that replacing adrenal sex hormones with a drug called dehydroepiandrosterone might improve sex drive and general wellbeing.
-However, side-effects such as acne and facial hair growth can occur, and more research is needed in this area.
+However, side-effects such as acne and facial hair growth can occur, and more research is needed in this area because not all studies have shown any benefit to replacement of adrenal sex steroids.
+Long-term safety of adrenal sex steroid replacement has not been established and, at the present time, such treatment would not be considered routinely.
 It is not required for men as they also produce the sex hormones from their testes.

 When a patient has an adrenal crisis, they require immediate admission to hospital as an emergency.
 Treatment consists of immediate hydrocortisone injections, fluid and sugar replacement and careful monitoring.

 When properly monitored and controlled, there should be no side-effects to treatment.
-In Addison’s disease the body cannot cope adequately with stress, so people with Addison’s disease will not naturally produce enough cortisol if they become ill.
-Normally this is helped by doubling their dose of hydrocortisone for three days after any significant illness, stress or surgery.
+In Addison’s disease the body cannot cope adequately with illness, so people with Addison’s disease will not naturally produce enough cortisol if they become sick.
+Normally this is helped by doubling their dose of hydrocortisone for three days with any significant illness, stress or surgery.

 Although Addison’s disease is a lifelong condition, it can be very successfully treated with daily medication and patients can lead full and active lives.